What Is a Stipend? Definition, Types, and Examples for Employers

 • “Trying to get caught up on my medical expenses is very difficult.
 I pay almost $200 a month.
 The stipends do help out.”

-• “I’m able to obtain protein shakes & supplements that contribute to my overall health, wellness and weight loss/maintenance.“
+• “I’m able to obtain protein shakes and supplements that contribute to my overall health, wellness, and weight loss/maintenance.”

 Learn more about wellness stipends here.